 - Resident Evil 4 has powder keg wagons, which start moving when shot, exploding on impact with the enemy.

 - Brander, or the "Fire ship" often used in the age of wooden ships.
-It was simply an old, wreck-like ship, with a skeleton crew, set aflame and rammed into the center of the enemy fleet For Massive Damage.
+It was simply an old, wreck-like ship, with a skeleton crew, set aflame and rammed into the center of the enemy fleet for massive damage.
 Preferrably filled with as much powder as it could carry, but even when not, once the brander's riggings snag on another ship's, there's a good chance that its target's powder-magazine will shower everything with burning remnants soon.
+Another name for them?
+Hellburners.

 - The British used a galleon packed with gunpowder and set alight against the Spanish armada during one of the Gibraltar skirmishes.